 Group size and requirements

-There are 10 spots available on this tour.
+There are 8 spots available on this tour.
 You don't have to fill all of them.
 Guided tours are meant to be social, so other travellers could join to.
-Guests ages 6 and up can attend.
+Guests ages 10 and up can attend.
 For younger guests, please refer to our "Private tours" section.
 Swimming skills are required.
-Please refrain from bringing your own alcohol drinks.
+Participants should not have consumed alcohol and excessive meals.
+Also, any health problems should be known before joining.

-Booking confirmation After submitting booking form, we will send an e-mail with your booking confirmation.
-We do NOT charge your credit card or Paypal account during booking process.
-All payment should be made cash prior to departure.
+Cancellation You can cancel within 24 hours of booking or up to 30 days before the tour start date to get a full refund.
 Weather We make every effort to continue, as scheduled with our tours.
 But sometimes, weather conditions create an unsafe scenario, as a result, a change or cancellation may be the result.
+Should this happen, we will provide full refund.
 Tour confirmation Our guides will contact our guests via email 2-3 days prior to the start of your trip.
 This is the perfect opportunity to let the guide know of any questions or concerns you may have.
-Flexible cancelation If you wish to cancel your reservation, please, let us know at least within 24 hours before the start.